-Not Your “Typical” Welder: Women In The Trades
+Not Your “Typical” Welder: Women in the Trades

-Let’s be honest – how many of us girls grew up dreaming of being a mechanic or a welder?
+Let’s be honest how many of us girls grew up dreaming of being a mechanic or a welder?
 The answer is probably not many, and if you did you probably didn’t tell anybody because of the possibility of them thinking you were weird.
-When I was little I first wanted to be a marine biologist; I loved animals and wanted to work with them very badly.
-Then my life goal changed from a stunt car driver to a photographer to a mechanic and finally a welder.
+When I was little I first wanted to be a marine biologist, I loved animals and wanted to work with them very badly.
+Then my life goal changed from a stunt car driver, to a photographer, to a mechanic and finally a welder.

-I got the smart remarks in class – “Girls can’t do that” and the classic, “Don’t break a nail!”
-Taking those courses gave me the courage to pick something not many girls pick for a college program – Welding Technician.
-I knew two things that I wanted for sure out of what I picked for a program.
-I wanted to be able to get a job and I wanted to make money.
-I know those are not the best reasons for someone to pick a program, but they were honest.
+I got the smart remarks in class “Girls can’t do that” and the classic “Don’t break a nail!”
+Taking those courses gave me the courage to pick something not many girls pick for a college program, Welding Technician.
+I knew two things that I wanted for sure out of what I picked for a program, I wanted to be able to get a job and I wanted to make money.
+I know those are not the best driving reasons for someone to pick a program, but they were honest.
 I had originally wanted to be a mechanic because of how much I loved my auto class but I soon realized there were a lot of mechanics and not a lot of jobs.
 So I had cut up an exhaust pipe about two times in auto with an old oxy-acetylene torch and I knew welding was an in demand job, so I decided on being a welder.
 The only knowledge I had on welding was what I learned from those two experiences using the torch, so not a whole lot.